triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

-If you want to use a real board, follow the recipe "Generating the xbutil flash Command" from https://www.xilinx.com/html_docs/accelerator_cards/alveo_doc/ftt1547585535561.html about how to concretely generate the exact flashing command.
+If you want to use a real board, follow the recipe "Generating the xbutil flash Command" from https://www.xilinx.com/html_docs/accelerator_cards/alveo_doc/ftt1547585535561.html about how to correctly generate the exact flashing command.

 Typically you run:
 ```bash